sighupio/fury-distribution/README.md

 ### Add-on Modules 📦

 Add-on modules provide additional functionality to the distribution.
-Their release cycle is independent of KFD.
+Their release cycle is independent of KFD's.

 | Module                              | Latest Release                   | Description                                                                  |
 | ----------------------------------- | -------------------------------- | ---------------------------------------------------------------------------- |